AlignmentResearch/go_attack/README.md

 ## Individual containers

-We run KataGo within docker containers.
+We run KataGo within Docker containers.
 More specifically:
 1. The C++ portion of KataGo runs in the container defined by [compose/cpp/Dockerfile](compose/cpp/Dockerfile).
 2. The Python training portion of KataGo runs in the container defined at [compose/python/Dockerfile](compose/python/Dockerfile).